Fintan-contents/coding-standards/en/java/java-style-guide.md

 When defining a class whose main purpose is to hold data, such as DTO, consider using record that were officially introduced in Java 16.

 By using records, you can implement without writing boilerplate code such as fields, constructors, and accessor methods.
+Record have elements called record components, declared using `record` instead of `class`.
 Record have the following main characteristics.

 - Immutable and can be set when created
-- Elements held by records are called record components
 - Fields, constructors, and accessor methods corresponding to record components are automatically generated
 - Default constructor (constructor with no arguments) is not generated